Learning From Software Failures: A Case Study at a National Space Research Center: Discussion and Future Work

-The challenges faced by this organization to learn from failures mirror barriers in conducting postmortems identified two decades ago~\cite{kasiPostMortemParadox2008} (cf. \cref{sec:Results}).
+The challenges faced by this organization to learn from failures mirror barriers in conducting postmortems identified two decades ago~\cite{kasiPostMortemParadox2008}.
 The persistence of these long-standing obstacles, even in a mission-critical HRO, underscores how deeply entrenched such barriers are in software engineering practice.
 These findings raise a foundational question: If even such mission-critical HROs lack structured learning-from-failure practices, where should we look for models of effective failure learning?
 And a broader concern: even though failure analysis is widely recommended in both safety-critical systems and modern DevOps cultures, \emph{do software teams actually know when, why, and how to learn from failures effectively?} Our results suggest that even in organizations theoretically aligned with the principles of continuous improvement and resilience, failure learning remains underdeveloped, reactive, and fragile.
 This disconnect points to a pressing need: the software engineering field may require clearer structures, practices, and cultural reinforcements to support failure learning.
 Without these, even well-intentioned teams may repeat the same mistakes, not due to negligence, but because they lack processes or tools for turning failures into actionable knowledge.

 Future work could look to domains where incentives for avoiding recurring failures are more tightly coupled to financial, contractual, or regulatory obligations.
-For example, cloud infrastructure providers with stringent service level agreements~\cite{beyer2016site}, banking systems with financial repercussions and regulatory oversight~\cite{PrinciplesOperationalResilience2021}, or government agencies with centralized engineering governance~\cite{NASAProceduralRequirements, LessonsLearnedResources2024}.
-These settings may offer more developed models for learning from failures, due to their financial, contractual, or regulatory pressures.
+For example, cloud infrastructure providers with stringent service level agreements~\cite{beyer2016site}, banking systems with financial repercussions and regulatory oversight~\cite{PrinciplesOperationalResilience2021}, or government agencies with centralized engineering governance~\cite{NASAProceduralRequirements, LessonsLearnedResources2024}, may offer more developed models for learning from failures.

-\subsection{What could broader software engineering practices teach this HRO?}
+\subsection{What Could Broader Software Engineering Practices Teach this HRO?}